News & communication

 In order to react to the abovementioned challenges the Fair for Life Team developed a temporary procedure to provide a framework to Certification Bodies for adapted audit measures during the pandemic.
 In this context, the possibility of remote audits for the annual FFL & FL controls is strengthened:

-• Until 31st December 2020, whenever an on-site audit is not possible for one or more of the above reasons, it can be replaced fully or partially with remote audits under specified conditions and based on risk-assessments carried out by the Certification Body.
+Until 31st December 2020, whenever an on-site audit is not possible for one or more of the above reasons, it can be replaced fully or partially with remote audits under specified conditions and based on risk-assessments carried out by the Certification Body.
 An additional on-site audit after the pandemic may be required.

 Remote audits have already been a part of the FFL & FL Standards, but were restricted to specific settings, such as small trade offices or operations with an excellent performance, and to surveillance audits only.
 In the context of the pandemic, the applicability of such remote audits has been extended.
 While remote audits present a limited means to confirm compliance of certified operations, a temporary exception is made in order to ensure that certified operations can continue to sell their products as FFL / FL to their customers, even when the on-site audit is not possible.

-• Where a remote audit is not possible, the annual audit can be postponed.
+possible, the annual audit can be postponed.
 In this case, the issued certificates remain valid, as long as the annual audit is carried out before the end of the current calendar year.

 The Fair for Life Team remains updated on the developments and will, if necessary, update the presented procedure accordingly in the coming weeks and months.